nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 {% caution title="bnc.lt links with your Test Key?" %}

 Due to a change in iOS 9.3.1, Universal Links will not work on *Test* apps using the `bnc.lt` domain.
-We're working on resolving this.
-Please test Universal Links with your Live app, where they will work as expected.
+Please test `bnc.lt` Universal Links with your Live app, where they will work as expected.
 [Read more](http://status.branch.io/incidents/b0c19p6hpq58){:target="_blank"}.
 {% endcaution %}